inspiringsource/aws-solutions-architect/docs/Services by category/Storage/page-S3.md

 ## Replicating objects

-Amazon S3 supports Cross-Region Replication.
+Amazon S3 supports Cross-Region Replication (CRR).

 Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
 Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
 You can replicate objects to a single destination bucket or to multiple destination buckets.
 The destination buckets can be in different AWS Regions or within the same Region as the source bucket.